EVAC+: Multi-scale V-net with Deep Feature CRF Layers for Brain Extraction: Conclusion

 \section{Conclusion}

 Removing non-brain tissues from MRI data is a necessary step for nearly all forthcoming analyses of these images.
-Various deep learning approaches have been considered in the literature.
-However, most of their model architectures have little difference to the popularly used U-Net.
-Here we propose EVC-Net as an improvement to the base architecture of deep learning models for 3D brain extraction.
-Results show that adding multi-scale inputs of the raw-data and adding CRFs for refining the segmentation results can improve the output.
-We also show that this simple architectural change can result in a high accuracy with very high training efficiency (less training resources required).
-We think it is exciting and refreshing for the scientific community that a simple improvement to the model and a revisit to CRFs in medical imaging can be used in tandem, creating a compound effect, further improving crucial medical imaging segmentation problems such as skull stripping.
-A unit-tested version of the code will be open sourced via DIPY~\cite{garyfallidis2014dipy} to disseminate its use to the wider community.
+Various Deep Learning approaches have been considered in the literature.
+Here we propose EVAC+, a new DL architecture that combines a V-Net architecture with CRF layers and multi-scale inputs.
+Results show that the proposed CRF layer with a negative Dice Loss for refining the segmentation results can significantly improve the outcome.
+The improvements are especially profound in cortical surfaces, which most methods fail to achieve a precise segmentation.
+We also show that this ready-to-go approach can efficiently reach higher accuracy with fewer epochs.
+We think it is exciting and refreshing that a revisit to CRFs in medical imaging can be used in tandem, creating a compound effect with Neural Networks, and further improve crucial medical imaging problems.
+In addition, we devised an efficient approach for training EVAC+ using limited resources.
+The code will be open-sourced via DIPY~\cite{garyfallidis2014dipy} to disseminate its use to the wider community.

-\textbf{Broader Impacts} The research provides broader impacts on improvements on overall medical image segmentation methods that use U-Net/V-Net type architectures utilizing multi-scale inputs and CRFs.
-Accurate segmentation of Regions of Interest is crucial in medical images for the best performance of additional analysis, allowing more accurate measures of the target features.
-Our method provides not only accuracy but efficiency improvements as well.
-Therefore, in theory ECV-Net could potentially be a good base architecture for many other semantic segmentation models.

-EVC-Net provides an efficient and accurate way of medical image segmentation.
-As with all deep learning approaches, despite the relative efficiency of the model, has a high carbon footprint due to the memory and computation resources used.
-The heavy amount of necessary calculation of deep learning can also increase the gap between researchers with and without the required assets.
-However, research towards efficient models provides a step towards reducing the energy consumption and reducing model complexity.